JarrodMoore/external-kmeans/README.md

-# external-kmeans
+# External-Kmeans
-A stream implementation of Lloyd's algorithm for k-means clustering for when data cannot fit into main memory.
+A stream implementation of Lloyd's algorithm for k-means clustering to be used when data cannot fit into main memory.

+This program is still under development, its results should not be expected to be optimal, and its error checking is minimal.

+Arguments
+* Input File Name
+* Number of Clusters